 Christopher Marvin is from Charleston, SC, but has decided to brave the cold in Pittsburgh.
 He works on synthesis and characterization techniques for the single-molecule piezoelectrics project.

 Ilana Kanal was born in Tokyo, Japan, but has lived in Pittsburgh since she was a child.
+After completing her B.S. in chemistry at the University of Pittsburgh and her teacher certification at Carlow University, she taught high school chemistry before returning to school to work on her PhD.
 She is investigating the “sequence effect” of conjugated polymers within the organic solar cells project.

 Nathaniel Miller went to the University of Pittsburgh Greensburg completing a B.S. in Chemistry.
 Then attended Indiana University of Pennsylvania and completed a P.S.M in Industrial and Applied Chemistry while working in industry.
 Currently pursuing a Ph.D in chemistry developing micro and nano-scale soft lithographic techniques.